 The immune system is the body's internal defense system.
 It protects you from infection (bacteria and viruses) by recognizing and attacking foreign substances.
-The transplanted liver is seen by your body as a foreign tissue and, therefore, it tries to attack it.
-Anti-rejection drugs help to suppress your immune systems response to foreign substances to prevent your body from rejecting the new liver.
+The new transplanted kidney is seen by your body as a foreign tissue so it tries to attack and reject it.
+This can occur at any time but the risk is greatest during the first few weeks to months after the transplant.
+It is not uncommon for a transplant recipient to experience a rejection episode.